`` Sinking and floating metal '' inspired by fire ants and spiders is developed

 Highly Floatable Superhydrophobic Metallic Assembly for Aquatic Applications | ACS Applied Materials & Interfaces

 Spiders and ants inspire metal that won't sink: NewsCenter

-Even if it is submerged with tweezers, it will float in a straight line.
+Even if you submerge in the water with tweezers, it will rise to the surface of the water in a straight line.

 As soon as the weight disappears, it can rise to the surface of the water.
-How, even if it is submerged in water for several months, the ability to float is not impaired.
+What a submersion in water for a few months does not impair the ability to lift.

 Moreover, it does not sink even when drilled.